Intro screen from Arc Browser during installation with the text “Meet the internet, again” on a blue and purple background.

 Split view is brilliant for comparison, research, and writing.

-Too many pinned tabs kill your overview.
+Too many pinned tabs ruin your overview.
 Be selective.

-Arc takes a little getting used to — but the payoff comes after a few days.
+Arc takes a little getting used to — but the payoff comes after a few days of use.

 Martin Jørgensen